wp-plugins/mce-accessible-language-change/readme.txt

 == Description ==

+Attention: Currently there is a bug in IE and therefor the plugin is not working correctly in IE.
+I am working on it to get it running in IE as soon as possible ...

 Adds language change buttons in the WordPress WYSIWYG editor.

 A very light weight plug-in with two button for adding language change.
 The buttons will